-Long time ago we had made a promise never to sing karaoke again.
+A long time ago we had made a promise never to sing karaoke again.
 Both for the wellbeing of ourselves as all other guests.
-For the first time in a long history, David the manager (with the help of a live band and previously mentioned Belgian beers) has been able to bring Nick back on stage to give the best of himself during a very ehm… let’s say interesting version of Guns ‘n Roses “Knocking on Heaven’s Door”.
+For the first time in a long history, David the manager (with the help of a live band and previously mentioned Belgian beers) has been able to bring Nick back on stage to give the best of himself during a very ehm… let’s say an interesting version of Guns ‘n Roses “Knocking on Heaven’s Door”.
 You should have been there.

-Another event definitely worth a mention was the “take over of the castle”.
-Because we were at La Genèse on the 13th of July, the day before the French national holiday, the kids had build a cardboard castle which was brought to the river.
+Another event that is definitely worth a mention was the “take over of the castle”.
+Because we were at La Genèse on the 13th of July, the day before the French national holiday, the kids had built a cardboard castle which was brought to the river.
 Then two groups, attackers and protectors, fought for their (metaphorical) lives with bags of flour until the castle collapsed.
-Although this was technically a kids event, many adults watching from the river side couldn’t resist the urge and threw themselves in the battle.
+Although this was technically a kids’ event, many adults watching from the riverside couldn’t resist the urge and threw themselves in the battle.
 Ending up all white as well.

 Around La Genèse

 Another great thing about the events at La Genèse is that they’re not kept within the ground limits of the camping.
-We’ve mentioned nude hikes before but there are actually some other cool nude activities that are organised by the La Genèse staff.
+We’ve mentioned nude hikes before but there are actually some other cool nude activities that are organized by the La Genèse staff.
 The natural highlights of the region are definitely the many caves and if you’re staying at La Genèse you get twice a month the opportunity to visit the Cave of the Salamander completely nude.
 And completely legal too, this is arranged in collaboration with the management of the cave.
 Another bi-monthly nude tour is a visit to one of the nearby castles.
 Pretty cool, right?